-This method of control is best for users who normally wish to operate the pump in parallel control mode but occasionally want to adjust the configuration settings stored in the Controller or to monitor operational status of the pump via the serial link.
+This method of control is best for users who normally wish to operate the pump in parallel control mode but occasionally want to adjust the configuration settings stored in the controller or to monitor operational status of the pump via the serial link.

-The Serial Enable signal must be linked to 0V for serial communications to take place.
+The serial enable signal must be linked to 0 V for serial communications to take place.
 Whilst operating under parallel control with the serial link active, the parallel start control signal is available (as described in Section 1.5.1.) but the standby control line is not since it is used as a serial data line.

-If the Serial Enable line is deactivated at any time whilst the RS485/RS232 slide switch is in the RS232 position, the serial link should also be disconnected.
-We suggest that you make a special cable for serial communications that includes a link between Serial Enable and 0 V. This way, Serial Enable is automatically activated when the cable is connected and then deactivated when the cable is removed.
+If the serial enable line is deactivated at any time whilst the RS485/RS232 slide switch is in the RS232 position, the serial link should also be disconnected.
+We suggest that you make a special cable for serial communications that includes a link between serial enable and 0 V. This way, serial enable is automatically activated when the cable is connected and then deactivated when the cable is removed.

-1.5.5 Controller configuration (serial set-up)
+1.5.5 Controller configuration (serial configuration)

-All the configuration settings stored within the Controller are retained even when power to the nEXT pump is removed.
-This means that it is possible to use a separate system to configure the Controller before fitting the nEXT pump to your application.
+All the configuration settings stored within the controller are retained even when power to the nEXT pump is removed.
+This means that it is possible to use a separate system to configure the controller before fitting the nEXT pump to your application.
 This gives the benefit of tailoring the pump functionality to a customer application and allows the pump to be operated using a simple parallel interface system.